Being self-employed doesn’t mean you can’t get a mortgage. Here’s how you can improve your chances of a successful application.

 - Passport or driving licence (for proof of identity)

-- Utility bills from the last four months (for proof of address)
+- Recent utility bills (for proof of address)

-- Bank statements for the previous six months (lenders will ofen ask about your spending habits)
+- Bank statements for the previous three to six months (lenders will often ask about your spending habits)

 - Evidence of deposit money (if not provided by bank statements)